furkleindustries/accelerator-core/README.md

     } = this.props;

     return (
+      /* The title will appear above here as an <h1> if you've set it. */
       <div id={passageObject.name}>
         <h2>
           This is the sample accelerator passage.
         </h2>

         <img
-          src={logo}
+          /* Images are imported as filepaths and will automatically be
+           * copied into the build directory by the build system. */ src={logo}
+          /* This should ordinarily be done in .scss/.css files, but this is a
+           * compact example. */
           style={{
             display: 'block',
             width: '300px',